connormcgarr/Presentations/README.md

 Presentations
 ---
-This repository servers as a central location for presentations I have given at various conferences and events.
+This repository serves as a central location for presentations I have given at various conferences and events.

 List
 --